GOCLAB/goc/contracts/eosio.sudo/README.md

 ```
 $ cleos multisig approve blkproducera deploysudo '{"actor": "blkproducerb", "permission": "active"}' -p blkproducerb
 executed transaction: d1e424e05ee4d96eb079fcd5190dd0bf35eca8c27dd7231b59df8e464881abfd  128 bytes  483 us
-#    eosio.msig <= eosio.msig::approve          {"proposer":"blkproducera","proposal_name":"deploysudo","level":{"actor":"blkproducerb","permission"...
+#    gocio.msig <= gocio.msig::approve          {"proposer":"blkproducera","proposal_name":"deploysudo","level":{"actor":"blkproducerb","permission"...
 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

-#### 2.2.4 Execute the transaction to create the eosio.sudo account
+#### 2.2.4 Execute the transaction to create the gocio.sudo account

-When the necessary approvals are collected (in this example, with 21 block producers, at least 15 of their approvals were required), anyone can push the `eosio.msig::exec` action which executes the approved transaction.
+When the necessary approvals are collected (in this example, with 21 block producers, at least 15 of their approvals were required), anyone can push the `gocio.msig::exec` action which executes the approved transaction.
 It makes a lot of sense for the lead block producer who proposed the transaction to also execute it (this will incur another temporary RAM cost for the deferred transaction that is generated by the eosio.msig contract).

 ```
 $ cleos multisig exec blkproducera deploysudo blkproducera
 executed transaction: e8da14c6f1fdc3255b5413adccfd0d89b18f832a4cc18c4324ea2beec6abd483  160 bytes  1877 us
-#    eosio.msig <= eosio.msig::exec             {"proposer":"blkproducera","proposal_name":"deploysudo","executer":"blkproducera"}
+#    gocio.msig <= gocio.msig::exec             {"proposer":"blkproducera","proposal_name":"deploysudo","executer":"blkproducera"}
 ```

 Anyone can now verify that the `eosio.sudo` contract was deployed correctly.

 ```
-$ cleos get code -a retrieved-eosio.sudo.abi eosio.sudo
+$ cleos get code -a retrieved-eosio.sudo.abi gocio.sudo
 code hash: 1b3456a5eca28bcaca7a2a3360fbb2a72b9772a416c8e11a303bcb26bfe3263c
 saving abi to retrieved-eosio.sudo.abi
 $ sha256sum contracts/eosio.sudo/eosio.sudo.wasm